Oven-Baked Baby Back Ribs Finished on the Grill

 A quick add on smoke after the plate ribs was to smoke some cashews.
 This is a smoke I have completed many times and only takes about 90 minutes.
 I purchase canisters from Sams, normally purchase the Planters variety, this time they were Sams private label.
 The cashews come salted.
 I place them in a…

-I had always wanted to try to smoke some beef ribs.
-I assume you can find them anywhere in Texas, but in Middle TN, they are hard to come by.
-I was gifted a certificate for Snake River Farms from my daughter and finally pulled the trigger and orded from them.
-The came professionally packaged,…
+I’d always wanted to try smoking beef ribs.
+I imagine they’re easy to find anywhere in Texas, but here in Middle Tennessee, they’re hard to come by.
+My daughter gifted me a certificate for Snake River Farms, and I finally pulled the trigger and ordered from them.
+The ribs arrived professionally packaged, sealed, and shipped…

 Blackstone Beauty